 1. According to the Free Church tradition, faith is a necessary but by no mean! sufficient condition for the emergence of a church.
 As in most English Separatists, so also in Smyth's ecclesiology the idea of covenant plays a preeminem role.
-For him, the church is "a visible communion of Saincts . . . two, three, oi moe Saincts joyned together by covenant with God & themselves, freely to vs" the holy things of God, according to the word, and for their mutual edification & God's glory."
-Two elements of this definition of the church are of significance here: "joining together" and "covenant."
-A church comes about only it people voluntarily unite, and it grows insofar as people voluntarily join it. £ Christian congregation, however, also includes a covenant - "vowe, promise oath" - without which it has neither continuity nor stability.
-According to Smyth, the covenant between believers is merely the external side of the lov< uniting them (just as the human side of the covenant between God and believer; is merely the external side of the faith connecting them with Christ).
-This covenant consists of "all the duties of love whatsoever."
+For him, the church is "a visible communion of Saincts . . . two, three, oi moe Saincts joyned together by covenant with God & themselves, freely to vs" the holy things of God, according to the word, and for their mutual edification & God's glory."86 Two elements of this definition of the church are of significance here: "joining together" and "covenant."
+A church comes about only i: people voluntarily unite, and it grows insofar as people voluntarily join it. £ Christian congregation, however, also includes a covenant - "vowe, promise oath"87 - without which it has neither continuity nor stability.
+According tc Smyth, the covenant between believers is merely the external side of the low< uniting them (just as the human side of the connecting them with Christ).
+Thi: covenant consists of "all the duties of love whatsoever."88

 The decisive element of these two ideas - "joining together" and "covenant" - is that they describe human activities.
-Human activity was so predominant in Smyth's thinking that he was able to coin the most unfortunat< expressions, such as "a man Churching himself."
-Together with other English
+Human activity was sc predominant in Smyth's thinking that he was able to coin the most unfortunat< expressions, such as "a man Churching himself."89 Together with other Englisl

-- 85. See III.2.2.3, note 90, above.

-- 86. Smyth, Works, 252.

-- 87. Ibid., 254.

-- 88. Ibid.

-- 89. Ibid., 660.
+89. Ibid., 660.
 This use of language set a precedent.
 Hence the Baptist theologiai Augustus Hopkins Strong wrote that "any number of believers, therefore, may constitut